Warner-Bell/free-gen-ai-bootcamp-2025/sentence-constructor/claude/prompt.md

 - try and provide a non-nested bulleted list
 - talk about the vocabulary but leave out the japanese words because the student can refer to the vocabulary table.
 - refernece the <file>considerations-examples.xml</file> for good consideration examples

-Here are examples of user input and assistant output, pay attention to the score, and why the example is scored the way it is.

-Student Input: Did you see the new episode of Mr. beast Games?
-The players are becoming greedy.